Fatjon-Gash1/dotfiles/README.md

 ![Workflow](/images/sc_14.02.2024_144609.png)

-## These are some of the tools that i use and have customized for my productivity workflow.
+### These are some of the tools that i use and have customized for my productivity workflow.
-### They are all included in this repo:

   *  Hyprland - Tiling window manager.
   *  Waybar - Highly customizable status bar.